aecel/habit-app/README.md

 12. Add month names on year calendar
 13. Add a visual reminder if a stable habit is about to be demoted
 14. There will be a StableStatsCard and UnstableStatsCard
+15. Put something on screen when there is nothing to list (e.g. there are no stable habits, no unstable habits, or both)